codedemonuk/policy-review-2021/src/index.md

 IDS suspect this solution will come at a cost and it maybe that HBC explore the market for other R&B solutions.
 Either way this will be a large project, Civica still developing a cloud solution or a full procurement.
 With current resources it would not be feasible to achieve hosted/cloud hosted in 2022.

-I suggest we engage and monitor Civica progress.
-A stepping stage could be we look at collocation options if Civica cloud does not progress or costs are prohibitive.
-This would allow time for Head of Finance and Business Services, and the Revenue and Benefits Manager to evaluate a full procurement project.

 +++